 Also known as a Gin Martini, Gin and Vermouth is really a classic.
 You can easily make up your own by simply combining gin and Vermouth by itself, or go slightly fancier and add a dash of orange bitters for Edinburgh Gin’s take on the cocktail.

 Gin and… Lambrini

-This one certainly turned heads when we posted it up.
+OK, maybe not the classiest of gin mixers on first glance, this one certainly turned heads when we posted it up.
 Surprisingly, Lambrini and gin can create one very interesting wine/gin combination!